Progent: Securing AI Agents with Privilege Control: Problem Statement and Threat Model

-We consider a general setup for leveraging LLM agents in task solving~\cite{yao2022react,wang2024executable}, where four parties interact with each other: a user \user{}, an agent \agent{}, a set of tools \tools{}, and an environment \env{}.
-Initially, \agent{} receives a text query $\obs_0$ from \user{} and begins solving the underlying task in a multi-step procedure, as depicted in \cref{algo:execution-vanilla}.
-At step $i$, \agent{} processes an observation $\obs_{i-1}$ derived from its previous execution step and produces an action $\call_i$.
-This is represented as $\call_i \coloneq \agent(o_{i-1})$ at \cref{line:vanilla-agent}.
-The action $\call_i$ can either be a call to one of the tools in \tools{} (\cref{line:vanilla-env}) or signify task completion (\cref{line:vanilla-complete}).
-If $\call_i$ is a tool call, it is executed within the environment \env{}, which produces a new observation $o_i$, expressed as $o_i \coloneq \env(\call_i)$.
-This new observation is then passed to the subsequent agent execution step.
-This procedure continues iteratively until the agent concludes that the task is completed (\cref{line:vanilla-complete}) or exhausts the computation budget, such as the maximal number of steps \texttt{max\_steps} (\cref{line:vanilla-loop}).
-Both \agent{} and \env{} are stateful, meaning that prior interaction outcomes can affect the results of $\agent(o_{i-1})$ and $\env(\call_i)$ at the current step.
+We consider a general setup for using AI agents in task solving~\cite{yao2022react,wang2024executable}, involving four parties: a user \user{}, an agent \agent{}, a set of tools \tools{}, and an environment \env{}.
+The agent receives an initial query $\obs_0$ from \user{} and begins a multi-step procedure (\cref{algo:execution-vanilla}).
+At step $i$, the agent processes the previous observation $\obs_{i-1}$ and produces an action $\call_i$, written as $\call_i \coloneq \agent(o_{i-1})$ (\cref{line:vanilla-agent}).
+The action can be a tool call (\cref{line:vanilla-env}) or a completion signal (\cref{line:vanilla-complete}).
+Tool calls are executed in \env{}, yielding a new observation $o_i$.
+If a tool call fails, the error is included as part of $o_i$ and returned to the agent for the next step.
+The new observation is then fed into the next agent step.
+This process repeats until the agent signals completion (\cref{line:vanilla-complete}) or reaches the computation budget (e.g., \texttt{max\_steps}, \cref{line:vanilla-loop}).
+Both \agent{} and \env{} are stateful, so prior interactions may influence $\agent(o_{i-1})$ and $\env(\call_i)$.